1. 705. 304. 6246

 Therefore, current standard drug treatments for bladder infections are not adequate and this phenomenon may account for many of the repeat urinary tract infections.
 In 15 percent of cases, bladder or kidney infections can become a recurring problem, or they can stop responding to the antibiotics.

-Although routinely used, antibiotic treatments have many drawbacks, such as:
+The antibiotic treatments also have many well-known drawbacks, such as:

 As it happens, all antibiotic therapies carry with them the risks of developing: